 - That said, if the poet writer is genuinely trying ideas seen in professional writers’ works (or studied in class) but making it walk to the beat of her own drummer, encourage that and explain why it is working or why it is not quite there yet.
 This might be one of those poetry terms everyone is immersing in or it might be as simple as unusual word pairings that have been noted in other poems.

 - Remember to gently warn writers off the habit of unintentional plagiarism.
 This happens when students accidentally insert a key word or phrase, idea or concept, seen in an exemplar.
 One way to say this is, “Although this allusion to Eden is cool, it’s too similar to what Frost did in ‘Nothing Gold Can Stay.’
 See if you can write about lost innocence in a different way, one you think no one has thought of before.
 What does it look like to you, lost innocence?
-Using your own experience might be a starting point for revision.”
+Using your own experience and unique connections might be a starting point for revision.”

 - Share what’s important to you and should be to the writer.
 The title.
 The “turning point,” if it exists (or if it should exist).
 The all-important ending.
 The consistency and effectiveness of the poem’s theme throughout.
 What you care about is infectious.
 It will help the writer to care about it, too.

 - Use the language of ethos.
 Be understanding, helpful, respectful.
 “I see what you’re trying to do here and it could lead to good things.
 For me, however, it’s not working yet because ______________.
 I think it might work if you use more ___________ or try to _____________.
 To think of ways to do this, you might ask yourself ____________.”